tboddyspargo/bloccit/README.md

 # RSpec

-The tests for Bloccit are written using the RSpec framework, which greatly facilitates writing concise, almost natural-language tests.
+The tests for Bloccit are written using the RSpec framework, which greatly facilitates writing concise, quasi-natural-language tests.
 I followed the principles of Test Driven Development (TDD) to write Bloccit, which meant that the tests came first.
 Writing the tests first helped me be very intentional about each distinct piece of functionality BEFORE its code even existed.
 It also helps ensure that as I continued to modify and re-organize the code I didn't loose track of everything that could be affected: if the tests started failing, I found out quickly and was able to correct any mistakes with much more ease.

 ![Post form](https://tboddyspargo.github.io/img/bloccit_post1.png)